enbrea/enbrea.untis.gpu/README.md

 # ENBREA UNTIS.GPU

-A high performance .NET Core library for reading DIF files from the timetabling software [Untis](https://www.untis.at/en).
+A .NET Core library for reading DIF files from the timetabling software [Untis](https://www.untis.at/en).
 Currently supported are:

 + GPU001.TXT = Timetable
 + GPU002.TXT = Lessons